dzeke/ColoradoRiverCollaborate/LakeMeadWaterBankDivideInflow/ModelGuide/ModelGuide-LakeMeadWaterBank.md

 dashboard where they can trade, conserve, and consume their available water (Figure 5a).

 **Figure 5a.
 Reclamation Protect Dashboard annotated.
-Starting storage is 1,061 feet (8.5 maf), the reservoir protect elevation is 1,005 feet (4.8 maf), and there is 9.5 maf inflow this year.
-Thus, there is 4.8 maf of water available.
+Starting storage is 1,055 feet (8.0 maf), the reservoir protect elevation is 1,005 feet (4.8 maf), and there is 8.0 maf inflow this year.
+There is 0.44 maf total evaporation for the year, of which Reclamation’s share is 0.26 maf.
+Thus, Reclamation has 4.8 maf of water available.
 No trades or withdraws have been entered.
 So the ending balance is also 4.8 maf.**

 ### (i) Buy or sell water from other participants(s)